pcieslinski/courses_platform/README.md

 ## TODO

 1. Implement hypermedia controls.
+2. Add email validation in the endpoint for creating new users.
-2. Write integration tests.
+3. Write integration tests.
-3. Implement a solution that allows composing commands and queries into more complex abstractions.
+4. Implement a solution that allows composing commands and queries into more complex abstractions.
-4. Add NGINX as a rivers proxy to the architecture.
+5. Add NGINX as a rivers proxy to the architecture.